 The 7 Classes Of Hair Loss On The Norwood Scale

-Classes VI and VII are characterized by advanced hair loss and a hairline that recedes beyond the crown, with class VI attaining residual circular outline of the hair.
+- CLASS VI-VII (Norwood 6, 7): Classes VI and VII are characterized by advanced hair loss and a hairline that recedes beyond the crown.

 How Transplantation Of Follicular Units Happens?

 There are initially two rudiments techniques for extracting follicular units: the FUE and the FUT.

 - The follicular unit extraction (FUE) technique is the most recent of the two on the hair transplant innovation timeline

 - To remove follicular units, FUE utilizes an incision punch that is 0.8 mm in thickness to isolate the hair follicle from the remaining scalp

 - A tweezer extracts the grafts one by one

 - The grafts remain Hypothermosol solution to preserve their viability

 - In the meantime, your doctor opens channels on the recipient site via small edged blades

 - Finally comes the implantation of follicular units in the incisions